GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 ### `User.email` is treated as "sensitive" field

 From now on, field `User.email` is treated as private data.
-As such, it is exposed only if property `Expose Admin Data in the Schema` is enabled.
+As such, it is exposed only if property `Expose Sensitive Data in the Schema` is enabled.

 This behavior can be overriden in the Settings page: